 3. Product Images

 Your images are the most relevant conversion elements (next to reviews and title).
-Unless you are very skilled, hire a photographer / designer to create them.
+Here is how to make the most out of them.

 4. Bullet Points